 Can Stress Lead to a Heart Attack?

-When the body isn’t able to turn off its “fight or flight” response, adrenaline levels and blood pressure remain high, causing the heart to pump faster.
-This state of chronic stress is proven to lead to a number of health problems such as obesity, high blood pressure, high cholesterol and heart disease, all factors that increase the chances of a heart attack, which strikes someone about every 43 seconds.
+When the body isn’t able to turn off its “fight or flight” response, adrenaline levels and blood pressure remain high; this then causes the heart to pump faster.
+This state of chronic stress is proven to lead to a number of health problems; including obesity, high blood pressure, high cholesterol and heart disease.
+All these factors increase the chances of a heart attack, which strikes someone about every 43 seconds.

 Heart attacks occur when buildup of plaque consisting of fat, cholesterol and other substances block the flow of blood and starves the heart muscle of vital oxygen and nutrients.
 When this happens, a portion of the heart muscle becomes damaged resulting in ischemia, also known as a heart attack or myocardial infarction (MI.)

 Lesser-Known Symptoms & Warning Signs

 It’s not always easy to spot the symptoms of a potential heart attack.
 So, what are the warning signs to look out for?
 Many of us know the classic Hollywood scene of a man clutching his chest and falling dramatically to the floor; meanwhile, someone else yells, “call 9-1-1!” to those looking on.
 This scenario can happen, but there are other symptoms that are much subtler and actually far more likely to occur.

 Most men experience some sort of pain or chest discomfort that lasts for more than a few minutes.
 The discomfort can feel like an uncomfortable pressure on the chest, squeezing, and fullness.
 It can also radiate towards one or both arms (not just your left), neck, back and stomach.